skrysmanski/rebase-training/README.md

 # Rebase Training Repo

-This Git repository give you an example where you can train/experiment with Git's rebasing feature.
+This Git repository gives you an example where you can train/experiment with Git's rebasing feature.

 You can train two things here: